James Hunt: 1976–1978: McLaren

 Hunt was also greatly affected by Ronnie Peterson's fatal crash in the 1978 Italian Grand Prix.
 At the start of the race there was a huge accident going into the first corner.
 Peterson's Lotus was pushed into the barriers and burst into flames.
 Hunt, together with Patrick Depailler and Clay Regazzoni, rescued Peterson from the car, but Peterson died one day later in hospital.
 Hunt took his friend's death particularly hard and for years afterwards blamed Riccardo Patrese for the accident.
+He never forgave Patrese for the crash.
 Video evidence of the crash has since shown that Patrese did not touch Hunt or Peterson's cars, nor did he cause any other car to do so.
 Hunt believed that it was Patrese's muscling past that caused the McLaren and Lotus to touch, but Patrese argues that he was already well ahead of the pair before the accident took place.